aferikoglou/ECE-Diploma/README.md

 > The container images that are used can be found in my [Dockerhub account](https://hub.docker.com/search?q=aferikoglou&type=image).

+We have created a custom GPU scheduler.
+The custom-scheduler uses the default Kubernetes GPU extension.
+The GPU pods are scheduled based on priorities assigned by the scheduler.

 ## Getting Started

 These instructions will get you a copy of the project on your local machine.